oskolist/nostr-oidc/README.md

 This service allows for open signup using Nostr WoT.
 The Vertex relay is used to avoid letting Bots or fake accounts in.

+All secrets are stored securely in a keychain.
+The database only store fingerprints of the secrets so they can be queried later.

 ## How to run

 The first time you run the program you will need to run it with the `ADMIN_USER_NPUB` enviroment variable.
 The system